I'm a teacher and a coach. I love hunting, fishing, sports, 4wheeling, snowmobiling, and being outdoors.

 An all-time gym class favorite has definitely got to be kickball.
-Everyone can play and everyone can have fun doing it!
-This is a creative twist to the game of kickball, and is definitely one that kids will love to play.
-It will work with anyone ages 7 and up.
+Everyone can play, and everyone can have fun doing it!
+This is a creative twist to the game of kickball, and it is definitely one that kids will love to play.
+It will work with anyone ages seven and up.
 Even the high school kids enjoy playing it in gym class!
 Here's how to play.

 What You'll Need

 - Enough players for two teams